-Kurt Cobain would have been 50 today: Six reasons why we still love him
+Six reasons why we still love Kurt Cobain

 The shoulder-length blond hair.
 The stubble.
 The youthful face with its permanently weary gaze.